-Ark Teacher Training gives you a firm and solid foundation in how to teach Design Technology.
-Over the year you will have regular training sessions which are focused on how to be a great teacher of DT.
-During these sessions, we will cover a range of teaching approaches and methods to inspire and motivate pupils.
+Ark Teacher Training gives you a firm foundation in how to enthuse and engage pupils in their study of History.
+Over the year you will have regular sessions focused on how not to just be a great teacher but how to be a great teacher of History.

 Once you’ve checked that you’re eligible, you can either submit your application directly through the UCAS portal or use our ‘Apply Now’ form, which is available on our website.
 We will then assess your application and let you know whether or not you meet our programme criteria.
 Applicants who meet our criteria will be sent two online tests to complete: a situational judgement assessment and a subject knowledge test.

 Successful applicants after this stage will proceed to the final school-based assessment.
 Our team will use the information we have about you to match you to one of our training schools, and this final stage will take place there.
 It will involve you teaching a short lesson, a subject knowledge test and a final interview with senior staff and subject lead.
 We’ll let you know the outcome shortly after this date, and will ask you to complete your UCAS form if not already so we can finalise our decision through the UCAS portal.

 Your training school, in London, Birmingham, Hastings or Portsmouth, will be matched to your particular profile as a candidate, while taking into account your commuting distance and funding/subject preferences (and availability on our programme).

 The training programme is 100% school-based, but you will come out of school to spend a half day every week in a session with your Ark tutor and other trainees from the network.